TreeDiffusion: Hierarchical Generative Clustering for Conditional Diffusion: Method

-By employing a two-stage training strategy, where the conditional diffusion model is trained using a pre-trained TreeVAE model, TreeDiffusion preserves the hierarchical clustering performance of TreeVAE.
-Hence, we are able to combine the effective clustering of TreeVAE with the superior image generation capabilities of diffusion models.
+The following design considerations are implemented in TreeDiffusion to achieve computational efficiency without compromising effectiveness.
+Due to the large number of denoising steps required, DDPM sampling can be computationally expensive.
+To address this issue, we opt for the DDIM sampling procedure \cite{song_denoising_2020} instead of the standard DDPM \cite{ho_denoising_2020}.
+DDIMs significantly accelerate inference by using only a subset of denoising steps, making the process more efficient while maintaining high-quality results.
+Finally, by employing a two-stage training strategy, where the conditional diffusion model is trained using a pre-trained TreeVAE model, TreeDiffusion preserves the hierarchical clustering performance of TreeVAE.
+Hence, we can combine the effective clustering of TreeVAE with the superior image generation capabilities of diffusion models.